 - Working Alone Conducting fieldwork alone is not recommended, especially if the work is considered to be high risk.
-Consult the Working Alone Policy, and/or the Department of Health, Safety and Environment (DHSE) for more details.
+Consult the Working Alone Policy, and/or Safety Resources for more details.

 - International Travel Risk Management – Academic Mobility Programs

-- Health, Safety and Environment Protection see Workplace Safety and Environmental Protection Policy for details.
+- Health, Safety and Environment Protection see Health and Safety Policy for details.

 Deans, Department Heads and Division Heads are responsible for ensuring that appropriate fieldwork and associated travel safety procedures and processes are implemented prior to the commencement of any fieldwork, taking into consideration the nature of hazards arising from activities, agents, equipment or areas where the fieldwork is to be conducted.
 Deans, Department Heads and Division Heads are responsible for ensuring that these procedures and processes are communicated and enforced, and it is the responsibility of the fieldworkers to comply.
 A “Risk Assessment” must be done before commencing the fieldwork.
 Special attention is required to activities or workplaces deemed “high risk”; in particular a “Fieldwork and Associated Travel Safety Planning Record” is required.

-The Department of Health, Safety and Environment (DHSE) will monitor the implementation of this Policy and its associated procedures using the University’s Workplace Responsibilities System (WRS).
-The Department will provide guidance in the development of procedures where they do not exist.
+Safety Resources will monitor the implementation of this Policy and its associated procedures using the University’s Workplace Responsibilities System (WRS).
+Safety Resources will provide guidance in the development of procedures where they do not exist.

 As the highest authority within a College the Dean is responsible for: